 These Cookie Dough Brownies are rich and decadent!
 A fudgy brownie base topped with a thick layer of chocolate chip cookie dough.
 This dessert is easy to make, fun to serve, and delicious to eat.

 This is our 20th brownie recipe!
 To say we’re brownie-obsessed is an understatement.
 These Cookie Dough Brownies immediately became a new favorite.
 With the combination of brownie AND cookie dough, how could you go wrong?
+Look to satisfy your chocolate craving fast?
+Try our small batch brownies.

 These brownies are